ppc64le-cloud/test-infra/images/ibm-cloud/README.md

 ```

 <!--
-TODO: Build logic not to install the missing libraries on ppc64le platform
+TODO: Build logic not to install the missing libraries on ppc64le platform and make this image multi-arch
 -->
 > Note: This is supported only on x86 platform because few of the required python libraries are available only in x86 platform